Tanka: Modern

 Following Shiki's death, in the Taishō period (1912–26), Mokichi Saitō and his friends began publishing a magazine, Araragi, which praised the Man'yōshū.
 Using their magazine they spread their influence throughout the country.
 Their modernization aside, in the court the old traditions still prevailed.
 The court continues to hold many utakai (waka reading parties) both officially and privately.
 The utakai that the Emperor holds on the first of the year is called Utakai Hajime and it is an important event for waka poets; the Emperor himself releases a single tanka for the public's perusal.

 After World War II, waka began to be considered out-of-date, but since the late 1980s it has revived under the example of contemporary poets, such as Machi Tawara.
 With her 1987 bestselling collection Salad Anniversary, the poet has been credited with revitalising the tanka for modern audiences.

 Today there are many circles of tanka poets.
 Many newspapers have a weekly tanka column, and there are many professional and amateur tanka poets; Makoto Ōoka's poetry column was published seven days a week for more than 20 years on the front page of Asahi Shimbun.
 As a parting gesture, outgoing PM Jun'ichirō Koizumi wrote a tanka to thank his supporters.

 The Japanese imperial family continue to write tanka for the New Year.

+Although English-language poets were more focused on haikus, tanka did become popular in America.
+Some American poets who have written popular tanka have been Amy Lowell and Carolyn Kizer.